Moving from New York to Los Angeles

 Taking your car is a must

-According to the California Department of Motor Vehicles, you will have to register your car within the first 20 days of your move.
+According to the California Department of Motor Vehicles (DMV), you will have to register your car within the first 20 days of your move.
 And then you have to obtain a California driver’s license within the first 10 days.
 In order to get your vehicle registered, you also need to hold a valid car insurance.
+We strongly recommend you to read more about these formalities, and all the required documents you need to prepare before visiting your local DMV Office.

-Moving to from New York to Los Angeles is well worth it even if it is only for the sunny days.
+Moving to Los Angeles is well worth it even if it is only for the sunny days.
 The climate is definitely amazing and many people would never trade it for the east coast.
+It will be an adventure, but only by living in California you will be able to decide whether it suits you or not.